Nico-Olg/articles-app/README.md

 ### Dark Mode Implementation
 Implementing dark mode required careful handling of text and background colors to ensure readability and consistency across different themes.

-## Conclusion
-This project demonstrates the use of Flutter with BLoC for state management and hexagonal architecture for a clean separation of concerns.
-The implementation of dark mode and the use of custom widgets like `Swiper` add to the application's functionality and user experience.

-For any issues or contributions, feel free to open a pull request or an issue on the repository.
-Happy coding!